• Skip to primary navigation

 Everything in the pot

-Sprinkle the sliced beef with ½ teaspoon of fine sea salt, then stir the beef into the pot.
-Stir in the carrots, baby Yukon gold potatoes, chicken broth, and ½ teaspoon of fine sea salt (if using homemade broth).
+Sprinkle the beef cubes with ½ teaspoon of fine sea salt, then stir the beef into the pot.
+Stir in the carrots, potatoes, chicken broth, and ½ teaspoon of fine sea salt (if using homemade broth).
 Set the curry roux tablets on top of everything in the pot, and do NOT stir them in - let them float on top.
 (If they sink to the bottom too soon, you will get a burn warning.)

 An instant pot set to cook for 15 minutes at high pressure